Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 A short note about your goals

-A draft of what they can mention (makes their job easier)
+A draft of what they can mention (this makes their job easier)

 This results in stronger, personalized letters.